camunda/camunda-docs-manual/content/installation/full/was/manual-liberty.md

 ```

 {{< note title="WebSphere Liberty SPI discovery" class="info" >}}
 WebSphere Liberty doesn't perform SPI discovery by default.
-Since Camunda Platform 7 uses SPI for certain features,
+Since Camunda 7 uses SPI for certain features,
 you need to enable SPI discovery by adding the `bells-1.0` Liberty feature, and use the `bell` element in the
 `server.xml` to specify any shared libraries that rely on SPI.
 {{< /note >}}

-## Camunda Platform EAR
+## Camunda EAR

-The camunda-ibm-websphere-ear is a Java EE application enterprise archive (EAR) providing the Camunda Platform services.
+The camunda-ibm-websphere-ear is a Java EE application enterprise archive (EAR) providing the Camunda services.
 It contains an embedded rar module.
 This camunda-ibm-websphere-rar module is a JCA Resource Adapter providing the
-`jobexecutor` service to the Camunda Platform.
+`jobexecutor` service to Camunda.

 You need to perform the following steps to install the EAR archive on WebSphere Liberty: